-His co-Laureate in 2010, Christopher A. Pissarides, had a similar message regarding rationing, but from the European perspective, where healthcare receives heavy subsidization from the public sector.
-The rising debt burden will impact hugely on health because it has such a big claim on public finances, so something needs to change, said Pissarides.
-There should be a strictly rationed basic system where people can get free, or at least publicly funded. healthcare, and then the individual should cover the cost of any additional provision.
-Though where rationing begins is a very difficult question to answer, he admitted.
+His co-Laureate in 2010, Christopher A. Pissarides, had a In the discussion session, Sir James A. Mirrlees (1996 Laureate) and Diamond said they were skeptical about similar message regarding rationing, but from the European perspective, where healthcare receives heavy sub-Prescott's premise.
+"Ed was looking at it from growing sidization from the public sector.
+The rising debt burden savings out of the demography," said Diamond, "but as I will impact hugely on health because it has such a big indicated the demographic trend has been going on for a claim on public finances, so something needs to change, long time, so I don't see why that becomes an issue right said Pissarides.
+There should be a strictly rationed basic now."
+Both an audience member and Wolf asked Prescott system where people can get free, or at least publicly fundwhether tax-free savings accounts provided an answer, to ed. healthcare, and then the individual should cover the which Prescott responded, "It's a big part of the solution." cost of any additional provision.
+Though where rationing According to his findings, such measures increased the begins is a very difficult question to answer, he admitted. value of the stock market, because it reduced the tax on distributions from corporations to households.